 The amendments are effective for annual periods beginning on or after January 1, 2018.
 Earlier application is permitted.
-The Company has not yet begun the process of evaluating the impact this new standard will have on its financial statements.
+The Company is in the process of evaluating the impact this new standard will have on its financial statements.

 Financial Instruments and Other Instruments